Current Status of Unaccounted-for Americans Lost in the Vietnam War

 |Repatriated and Identified

-- Recovered remains believed to be those of Americans are transferred to DPAA’s Central Identification Lab in Hawaii for further analysis and identification by forensic anthropologists.
+- Recovered remains believed to be those of Americans are transferred to DPAA’s laboratory in Hawaii for further analysis and identification by forensic anthropologists.

-- The 148th JFA began March 3 and continued through April 10, 2018.
-Recovery and investigation teams worked sites in Khammouan and Savannakhet Provinces.
+- The 153rd JFA began March 9 and continues through April 10, 2019.
+Recovery teams are planning to excavate sites in Khammouan Province; investigative teams are planning to work in Khammouan and Savannakhet Provinces.

 Resolving “Last Known Alive” Cases